jakubgt/homelab-vault-gen/README.md

 ufw allow 80/tcp
 ufw enable
 ```
+Pro-Tip:

+💡 LXC/Proxmox Note: If running in an unprivileged container, the included Docker config uses network_mode: host.
+This ensures the web server can bind to the network correctly without complex bridge configurations..

 ## 🧠 Why Build This?
 Many open-source password generators are either bloated with frameworks, pull external fonts/scripts from CDNs, or use naive generation logic (like standard modulo math) that introduces cryptographic bias.